mluu3/sample-selenium-webdriver/README.md

-# Welcome to Arquillian Test Project - Author By Minh Luu
+# Welcome to Arquillian Test Sample Project

 This maven project consists of following technologies/frameworks:
  - TestNG